zumasys/docs/site/rover/release-notes/web/1-7-0/README.md

     ![Collapsible Parts](./CategoryCollapse.gif)
     - Adds a default filter to the Orders table to return "New" status orders.
     - Added ability to selectively display custom fields in the Cart Summary section.
 This is enabled by the "POS Extra Info" setting in MRK.CONTROL
+    - Shipping Orders now requires `SHIP.E` to be included in the user security record.
   - **Customer Inquiry**
     - Adds print/export option to Contact Log.